Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Legendrian foliations

-and to 8 if $d=1$, as required. \end{proof} Let us give a closer look into the formula expressed in display (\ref{modLeg}).
-As proven in the previous result, every Legendrian foliation can be expressed, up to a change of coordinates, as the wedge product of the canonical contact form with a 1-form $\omega\in H^0(\Omega^1_{\p3}(d+1)))$.
-This means that, set theoretically, once we have changed a given contact form in the canonical one, every Legendrian foliation is given by the choice of an element in $\mathbb{P}H^0(\Omega^1_{\p3}(d+1)))$.
-In other words, we expect to have a fibration
+\begin{Obs}\rm As proved in the previous result, every Legendrian foliation can be expressed as the wedge product of a contact form with a 1-form $\omega\in H^0(\Omega^1_{\p3}(d+1)))$.
+This means that the space Legendrian foliations of degree $d$ is an open set in the image of the linear map (given by the wedge product)